realworldocaml/book/en/02-guided-tour.md

      http://realworldocaml.org/core-top

-Or you can install OCaml and Core on your computer directly.
+Or you can install OCaml, Core and utop on your computer directly.
-Instructions for this are found in Appendix {???}.
+Instructions for this are found in [Appendix X](#installation).

 ## OCaml as a calculator